 More on the picture of the Wild Thing hanging on the wall at the end of the stairs:

-According to Sendak, at first the book was banned in libraries and received negative reviews.
-It took about two years for librarians and teachers to realize that children were flocking to the book, checking it out over and over again, and for critics to relax their views.
+According to Sendak, at first Wild Things was banned in libraries and received negative reviews.
+It took about two years for librarians and teachers to realize that children were flocking to the book, checking it out over and over again, and for critics to relax their opinions.

 There is an uncountable number of texts which have been influenced by Wild Things.
-Also, Wild Things was part of a wider movement, influnced itself by texts which came before.
+Also, Wild Things was part of a wider movement, influenced itself by texts which came before.

 Harry the Dirty Dog is offered by Stephens as another example of a carnivalesque text in which a child character (in this case a dog) interrogates the established order, then returns home to safety.

 Perry Nodelman compares Max to Peter of Peter Rabbit in his book Words About Pictures.
 Both Max and Peter have a wild side, and are punished for not behaving like proper humans.
 Peter Rabbit is, of course, ostensibly an animal, but note that it’s his human coat that gets him into all that bother in the first place.